How to budget money effectively?

 Loans/ Credit Cards

-- After writing each category on the envelope, insert your desired bills on each category.
+- After writing each category on each envelope, insert your desired bills on each category.
 Remember to prioritize your needs over your wants and always never forget to limit the costs.
 That’s the number one rule.

 Envelope 1 (Travel Fund): P5,000